nadbot/Countries_ALPHA2_MAP/README.md

 The data is then filtered to only contain the Name, Abbreviation, Iso/Alpha codes and the geometry.

 To replicate the data, follow the script below.
+# Note
+This data contains only specific columns that are relevant for me, renames Åland to have the alpha 2 code FI (to correspond to Finland) and sorts the entries by alpha 2 code, such that the biggest country is always first per alpha 2 code.

 # Script
 1. Download the country POV from https://www.naturalearthdata.com/downloads/10m-cultural-vectors/